itzrnvr/custom-ics-openvpn/README.md

 ##	 NOTES:
 **UIPackage**:
 - VPNProfileList fragment contains the starting point of all the changes related to the bundle imports.
-- BundleReader class inside the core package of the UI catergory handles the decryption and extraction of data from .OVPNB files.
+- BundleReader class inside the core package of the UI category handles the decryption and extraction of data from .OVPNB files.
 The process is self-explanatory.
 - Encryption and decryption method used is AES256.
 It uses a security key to encrypt and decrypt files.
 - The OVPNB files will only work inside JPIPE Client, they are unusable inside other Open VPN clients.